Emanuel Schreiner

-Emanuel Schreiner (born 2 February 1989) is an Austrian professional footballer who plays for Rheindorf Altach in the Austrian Football Bundesliga.
+Emanuel Schreiner (born 2 February 1989) is an Austrian professional footballer who plays for Union Weißkirchen in the fourth-tier OÖ Liga.

 Career

 LASK Linz

 Schreiner was a product of the LASK Linz youth academy.
-He made his first team league debut on 12 July 2008 in a 3-1 away win against SCR Altach.
+He made his first team league debut on 12 July 2008 in a 3–1 away win against SCR Altach.
 He was subbed off in the 58th minute and replaced by Thomas Piermayr.

 Austria Lustenau

 In January 2009, Schreiner was loaned out to 1.
 Liga club SC Austria Lustenau.
-He made his league debut for the club on 14 July 2009 in a 1-0 home victory over FK Austria Wien II.
+He made his league debut for the club on 14 July 2009 in a 1–0 home victory over FK Austria Wien II.

 SV Ried

 Following the conclusion of his loan to Austria Lustenau, Schreiner spent a year with LASK Linz, before being sold to SV Ried.
-His league debut for the club came on 16 July 2011 in a 1-1 home draw with SK Sturm Graz.
+His league debut for the club came on 16 July 2011 in a 1–1 home draw with SK Sturm Graz.
 He was subbed on for Daniel Royer in the 91st minute.

 SCR Altach

 In July 2013, Schreiner moved to then 1.
 Liga club SCR Altach.
-He made his league debut for the club on 19 July 2013 in a 3-2 home victory over SV Horn.
-He scored his first league goal for the club on 22 November 2013 in a 4-1 home victory over SC-ESV Parndorf 1919.
+He made his league debut for the club on 19 July 2013 in a 3–2 home victory over SV Horn.
+He scored his first league goal for the club on 22 November 2013 in a 4–1 home victory over SC-ESV Parndorf 1919.
 His goal, the second of the match, came in the 7th minute.